-Example language: So how big are America's public lands?
-If all the public lands of the United States were combined into their own country, they would be the 7th largest country in the world, just after Australia and larger than India!
+Example language: If all the public lands of the United States were combined into their own country, they would be the 7th largest country in the world, just after Australia and larger than India!
 That's 640 million acres.

 Facilitation Note: Important to note that this image is just to illustrate scale, it does not indicate the actual location of public lands.